 This little handheld is also a powerhouse of a performer making it much more capable than any other previously released handheld device to date.
 With all this power tucked away in plain sight wouldn’t it be better if your Switch was capable of much more than previously expected.

-How to Connect Nintendo Switch to Laptop with HDMI?
+How to Connect a Nintendo Switch to a Laptop?